CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 python3 script_user_defined.py
 ```

-The scripts assumes that they are run from the src directory.
+The scripts assume that they are run from the src directory.
+Running the scripts outside of this directory causes errors.

 ## Verification results